webhintio/hint/packages/rule-no-disallowed-headers/README.md

 <details><summary>How to configure Apache</summary>

-If the headers are sent, in most cases, to make Apache stop sending them requires just removing the configurations that tells Apache to add them (e.g. for the `X-UA-Compatible` header, that would be mean removing something such as `Header set X-UA-Compatible "IE=edge"`).
+If the headers are sent, in most cases, to make Apache stop sending them requires removing the configurations that tells Apache to add them (e.g. for the `X-UA-Compatible` header, that would be mean removing something such as `Header set X-UA-Compatible "IE=edge"`).
 However, if the headers are added from somewhere in the stack (e.g.: the framework level, language level such as PHP, etc.), and that cannot